 Consumers feel happy and safe, and they spend money.
 Companies willingly take this money and say, “Hey, we’re making money!
 Wonderful!
 Now… uh, what do we do with all this money?”

 Companies with money spend money.
 And all this creates some healthy tax revenue for the government.

 They jump on board and also start spending money.
 Now everybody is spending, and this tends to have a positive effect on the economy.

 Weak economies, on the other hand, are usually accompanied by consumers who aren’t spending, businesses who aren’t making any money and aren’t spending, so the government is the only one still spending.
 But you get the idea.

 Both positive and negative economic outlooks can have a direct effect on the currency markets.

 The most commonly used measure of economic growth is GDP.

-GDP stands for “Gross Domestic Product” and represents the total monetary value of all final goods and services produced (and sold on the market) within a country during a period of time (typically 1 year).
+GDP stands for “Gross Domestic Product” and represents the total monetary value of all final goods and services produced (and sold) within a country during a period of time (typically one year).

 GDP provides an economic snapshot of a country, used to estimate the size of an economy and growth rate.

 Here’s a visualization from HowMuch.net that shows the $86 TRILLION global economy in one chart: